 Alerts are critical to ensure teams catch things as they happen.
 Fiddler allows you to configure alerts for changes to model performance, prediction and feature drift, and service health, to be notified the moment something changes.
 When coupled with Explainable AI analytics, users can quickly identify the root cause of issues and troubleshoot them appropriately

-If you’d like to learn more about the release and try it out today, sign-up for a demo.
+If you’d like to learn more about the release and try it out today, request a free trial.